 Keep tretinoin in its original container, tightly closed, and out of reach of children.
 Store it at room temperature, avoiding excessive heat and moisture.
 Do not store in the bathroom.

 Discard any medication that is outdated or no longer needed.
 Talk to your pharmacist about how to properly discard tretinoin.

-Whether you are searching for a prescription, non prescription (no prescription) or (over the counter) OTC drug, you can be confident when you purchase drugs and medications at our on line, mail order drug store.
-Compare our prescription price and cost.
+Whether you are looking for a prescription, no prescription (non prescription) or (over the counter) OTC medication, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
+Compare our prescription cost and price.

 See a list of all our medications for sale online.